nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Team Directory**: The system or platform where all the contact details of developers, team leaders, and project managers are stored.
+* **Node**: A designated area or profile within the Team Directory where specific users (like team leaders or developers) can input or update their information.
+* **Tag-Based System**: A system in the Team Directory that allows contacts to be tagged with specific roles or responsibilities, like "Database Management" or "Code Review".
+* **Public Profile**: A profile in the Team Directory visible to all users, containing non-sensitive information about a team or individual.
+* **Status Feature**: A tool enabling users to set and display their current status or availability (e.g., online, busy, away) within the Team Directory.
+* **Inventory Checking**: A feature that logs the state of an item (like an apartment) at a specific time, allowing for easy comparison at a later date.

 --------------------------------------------------------------------------------------------------------------------